 The scaled dot-product outputs a transformation of the sequence of length $M$ governed by the values associated with other sequence's tokens, as well as the relative strength of the connection between any two tokens from the two sequences:

-Transformer models use three types of attention layers: two self-attention mechanisms for the encoder and the decoder networks, respectively, as well as a third encoder-decoder attention, which we will call \emph{cross-attention}.
+The general sequence-to-sequence Transformer model uses three types of attention layers: two self-attention mechanisms for the encoder and for the decoder, respectively, as well as a third encoder--decoder attention, which we will call \emph{cross-attention}.
 Additionally, each attention layer is a multi-headed attention mechanisms that concatenates several instances of the dot-product attention described above.